walnuthq/madara-docs/docs/components/prover.md

 ## A prover requires a verifier

 The prover's job is to generate proofs.
-These proofs are, at some point, fed to a separate verifier program that validates them.
+For the proofs to be useful, the system requires also a separate verifier program that validates them.

 Typically, when one writes a prover program, they also generate a verifier program for it.
 One verifier can often verify proofs only from one prover program - the programs are tightly coupled.

 While proof generation can be a very costly operation, proof verification is very cheap.
 Even if it takes a day to generate a proof, it may require just some milliseconds to verify it.

-### Prover options

-In theory, one can use any ZK prover that accepts inputs in the desired format.
-However, most provers do not have the needed tooling available.

-Madara highly encourages using a prover that is compatible with existing tooling.
-Currently the main compatible prover is called [SHARP](https://docs.starknet.io/architecture-and-concepts/provers-overview/).
-Other prover options are being built but are not yet ready, such as [Stwo](https://github.com/starkware-libs/stwo).

-To utilize the SHARP prover, it's easiest to use a service called [Atlantic](https://atlanticprover.com/).
-The service also posts the ready proofs to the settlement layer automatically.
-Madara suggests Atlantic when starting an [Appchain](/concepts/appchain).

-### Proving process
+## Proving process

 Before the prover starts generating a proof for a block, the block's transactions are executed with a [Cairo](https://starkware.co/cairo/) program through the [orchestrator](/components/orchestrator).
-This execution stores a record of all operations performed by the code - this record is usually called a *trace*.
+This execution returns a record of all performed operations - this record is usually called a *trace*.

 Once the trace is generated, the prover should complete these steps for each block:
-1. It receives the trace and other metadata as input.
+1. Receive the trace and other metadata as input.
-1. It calculates a cryptographic proof for the block.
+1. Calculate a cryptographic proof for the block.
-1. It submits the proof to the settlement layer for verification.
+1. Submit the proof to the settlement layer for verification.

-A valid proof for a trace proves at least that:
-1. The trace followed all of the network's rules.
-For example, a smart contract is only allowed to modify its own storage.
-1. The network state after the block's execution is correctly derived from both the previous state and the trace execution.
-1. Every transaction in the block was executed exactly once and in the correct order.
+## How proofs help chains scale

+Blockchains are typically secure because every node verifies each transaction.
+However, this does not scale well - you can't expect each node to keep up with an ever increasing amount of transactions.

+To circumvent this issue, we generate a proof of the transaction's (and block's) execution and let each node verify this proof instead of re-executing each transaction.
+Verifying a proof is a lot faster process.

+This technique is especially well suited for [Appchains](/concepts/appchain) since we can do the heavy operations (the proving) off-chain and only verify proofs on-chain, in the settlement layer.

 ## Proof posting frequency

-If I send a transaction on my Appchain, the transaction gets finalized only when its proof is verified on the settlement layer.
-Unfortunately, proofs are typically not posted on the settlement layer once per block.
+If a transaction is sent on chain, the transaction gets finalized only when its proof is verified on the settlement layer.
+Unfortunately, proofs are typically not posted on the settlement layer every block.

 Sending data to the settlement layer is expensive, and a single proof requires quite much data.
-It would cost a lot to post a proof once per block.
+It would cost a lot to post a proof per block.
 Therefore, a tradeoff needs to be made: proofs are posted only every X blocks.

 This affects transaction finality and costs directly: the longer this delay is, the longer it takes to finalize transactions, but the cheaper they become.
+The cost reductions result from sending a lot less data to the settlement layer.

+It is important to note that the frequency does not influence security.
+A small proof has the same security guarantees as a big proof containing many small ones.

 ### Recursive proofs